-So well, in fact, that Max started right back to school this fall, and surprisingly, the young boy who’d endured so much throughout the summer, was nervous.
+So well, in fact, that Max started right back to school following then end of his treatment, and surprisingly, the young boy who’d endured so much throughout the summer, was nervous.

 “He never worried one time during his treatment,” Renee said.
 “But he was starting a new school with 900 students, and he was nervous about the new, bigger environment.
 It seemed kind of funny, but I figured, ‘well, if that’s all he’s worried about, we’re thankful.”